-The 16 year old car I’ve been sharing with my son has had it… its very latest expression of resistance being the driver’s side door, which will only close after a 5 part dance of pray, jiggle, shake, pull, and finally, slam.
-This, on top of the finicky gas reader, the loud whistle just slightly different from the one we’re used to due to a loose belt somewhere, and the crackled melting seats.
+The 16 year old car I’ve been sharing with my son has had it… its very latest expression of resistance being the driver’s side door, which only closes after a 5 part dance of pray, jiggle, shake, pull, and slam.
+This, on top of the finicky gas reader, the loud whistle just slightly different from the one we’re used to, and the crackled melting seats.
 The time to let go is now–yesterday actually–but I’ve been hesitating.
-Why?

-For quite a few years, he lived right there behind his shop, in the same air-stream trailer we traveled in to see my Great grandfather for what would be the last time.
-It was in good condition, or seemed to be to my young eyes, although the cars and boats he endlessly gathered and traded were in precarious states much of the time.
+For quite a few years, he lived right there behind his shop in the air-stream trailer we traveled in to see my Great-grandfather for what would be the last time.
+It was in much better condition than most of the the cars and boats he endlessly traded and worked on.

 He was right about computers though, encouraging what he saw me go toward naturally when given one, although he could be impatient about my bearing (real) fruit (money) in some way.

 He always thought I should start a blog, but not like this one.